careerbytecode/PrasadNarendravarapu-CBC-HYD-AI-ML-Internship/README.md

  ## **🎯 Problem Statement**

 After events,worksshops,or community activities, feedback id often collected as free-text comments.Reading and analyzing hundreds of comments manually is time-consuming.This project automates the process by cleaning text and performing sentiment analysis to provide instant insights.

-    this project automates the process by:
+    This project automates the process by:

-    * Cleaning text data
+    1.Cleaning text data
-    * Removing unnecassary words and symbols
+    2.Removing unnecassary words and symbols
-    * Identifying sentiment
+    3.Identifying sentiment
-    * Genereting summaries and visualizations
+    4.Genereting summaries and visualization

  ## **✨ Features**

 📂 Read feedback data from CSV files

 🧹 Convert text to lowercase

 🔍 Remove punctuation and special characters

 📝 Remove stop words

 🤖 Perform AI-based sentiment analysis

 📊 Generate sentiment statistics

 📈 Visualize positive and negative feedback

 ⚡ Fast and easy to use